sshekhar17/acadmic-webpage/content/home/courses.md

 * Wave Theory of Information
 * Detection and Estimation Theory
 * Convex Optimization and Applications
-* Stochastic Processes in Dynamic Systems
+* Stochastic Processes in Dynamical Systems